 This course emphasizes the development of teaching and learning materials for primary, secondary, and tertiary educational settings.
 The course is developed around four general areas: International Advocacy, Building Bridges to Cultures, Teaching and Learning, and Study Abroad opportunities.
 Students will develop a plan of action (POA) for their teaching projects.

-MAE506 Special Projects in International Education
+MAE506 Special Projects

-This course allows students to choose a specific area within their specialization area.
+This course allows students to choose a specific theme within their specialization area.
 Work completed in this course may include researching and writing an academic paper, conducting active teaching/learning simulations in local schools, or other hands-on application as agreed upon by the instructor and student.

 MAE550 Teaching Practicum(10ECTS/4US)